 For two years he valiantly struggled on, keeping his head up and starting to make a connection with the fans even while serving primarily as cannon-fodder for other wrestlers.
 Unfortunately, WCW as a whole was bought out by the WWE in 2001 and Torborg's contract was not extended.

-His father helped him get a job with the Montreal Expos, and Torborg became a respected coach in major league baseball, the sport he played earlier in his life.
-He says now, 10 years later, he gets more requests than ever to appear at independent shows and signings as his wrestling character, and harbors no ill will over the less-than-perfect circumstances of the assignment:
+At the time, his father Jeff was managing the Montreal Expos, and he brought him in to help one of their catchers bulk up.
+Torborg, who played baseball earlier in his life has since became a respected coach in Major League Baseball.
+He says he now he gets more requests than ever to appear at independent shows and signings as his wrestling character, and harbors no ill will over the less-than-perfect circumstances of the assignment:

 Watch Kiss's Wrestling Character 'The Demon' in Action